open-traffic-generator/ixia-c/docs/deployments-kne.md

 Following are the recommended resources for a basic use-case.

--  `ixia-c-operator`: Each instance requires at least 1 CPU core and 2GB RAM.
+- `keng-operator`: Each instance requires at least 1 CPU core and 2GB RAM.
-- `ixia-c-controller`: Each instance requires at least 1 CPU core and 2GB RAM.
+- `keng-controller`: Each instance requires at least 1 CPU core and 2GB RAM.
 - `ixia-c-gnmi-server`: Each instance requires at least 1 CPU core and 2GB RAM.
 - `ixia-c-traffic-engine`: Each instance requires 2 dedicated CPU cores and 3GB dedicated RAM.
 - `ixia-c-protocol-engine`: Each instance requires 4 dedicated CPU cores and 1GB dedicated RAM per port.